 |Budget Items||Estimated Annual Budgets*|

-* Estimated annual budgets are calculated based on a student enrolling across Fall and Spring semesters only over a nine month period of enrollment.
+* Estimated annual budgets are calculated based on a student enrolling across the Fall and Spring semesters only over a nine-month period of enrollment.
 Budget figures will fluctuate for students planning to attend for the Summer term.

 ** Budget for Books and Supplies is determined based on a student's enrollment at $50/credit hour.
 This figure will fluctuate based on a student's actual or anticipated enrollment per academic term.
 (IE: A student enrolling for half-time across Fall and Spring will have $50*10 credits =$500 budgeted for Books and Supplies.
 A student enrolling for full-time across Fall and Spring will have $50*18 credits =$900 budgeted for Books and Supplies.)